 Protestants still include a number of large landowners and they hold a disproportionate number of high-status jobs.
 The affluence and social status of some Protestants leaves them unaffected or less affected by the indirect discrimination against Protestants in employment, education and housing.

 Trinity College, Dublin, the oldest university in Ireland, is still a largely Protestant institution with an international reputation of long standing.
 It is regarded as an elite university but not the flagship of learning, a role accorded to the Roman Catholic University College Dublin.

 There are Protestant schools in the main cities and some receive public funding.

 Because they are few in number, because of the bitterness of the past, continuing prejudice and inter-denominational strife in Northern Ireland, Protestants have kept a low profile generally.
 Intermarriage with Roman Catholics and the requirement of the Roman Catholic Church that the children of such marriages should be raised in the Roman Catholic faith has dispersed the community.

-The culture of Ireland is heterogeneously Roman Catholic, although the majority of Roman Catholics no longer attend Mass, and it is a specifically non-Protestant culture.
-The Roman Catholic Church traditionally has a large influence over education, the media, health care and social services.
+The culture of Ireland is heterogeneously Roman Catholic, although the majority of Roman Catholics no longer attend Mass.
+The Roman Catholic Church traditionally had a large influence over education, the media, health care and social services.

 The number of Irish Anglicans has increased since the late 1990s on account of African Anglican immigrants.
 The Anglican dioceses cover all of Ireland.
 The Presbyterian Church has presbyteries in Carlow, Cavan, Cork, Donegal, Dublin, Kildare, Limerick and Monaghan.
-There are about 100 Methodist congregations throughout Ireland.
+There are approximately 100 Methodist congregations in the Republic of Ireland.